vlee216/vlee216.github.io/README.md

 <img src="Veronica Lee Headshot.jpg" align="left" width="30%" height="30%" style="margin-right:15px; margin-bottom:10px;">

-# My Research

-Information about my research and interests goes here.

 # Education

 I started my time at UW in the Autumn 2024 quarter.
 Previously, I attended Georgia Tech from 2022 to 2024, earning my professional M.S. in Statistics.
 My undergraduate education was at New College of Florida from 2018 to 2022, where I received a BA in Statistics with a minor in Museum Studies.